 The first transcontinental railroad in the United States was completed in 1869 when the Union Pacific and Southern Pacific railroads connected at Promontory Summit in Utah Territory.

 It was that the cheap labor of Chinese immigrants that played a decisive role in achieving the difficult construction.

 Just over a half hour drive from the Promontory Summit is Crystal Hot Springs.

-After American Indians left, the Chinese brought cedar tubs to this area for relieving the stress accumulated from hard labor.
+After the Native Americans left, the Chinese brought cedar tubs to the area to relieve the stress accumulated from their hard labor.

 In 1901, the predecessor of the current facility opened under the name of Madsen Hot Springs.